 Akismet Anti-Spam will help quickly and effectively solve the problem.

-This plugin was released in order to allow bloggers to create tweetable quotes like the one in the article about my return to blogging.
+This plugin was released in order to allow bloggers to create tweetable quotes like the one on the screenshot above.

 So how to use this plugin?

 After you install and activate the plugin, go to its settings.

 Enter or paste your Twitter handle (without the ‘@’ symbol), check “Use Short URL?” option, and click “Save Changes“.

 In order to create a tweetable quote, you need to select and copy a block of text you are interested in.
 Then you should click the blue Twitter icon which is available on the bar positioned above the text window.

 Then you need to paste that short block of text into the field shown below.